Absentee and Early Voting

 In elections in which early voting is available, there may still be certain circumstances when it would be appropriate to apply for an absentee ballot instead of an early ballot. such as: incarceration, quarantine (within 1 week of the election), and hospitalization (within 1 week of the election).

-Beginning October 12, 2021, you may schedule an appointment to vote in the City Clerk's Office if you will not be able to vote in person during Early Voting.
+Beginning October 20, 2021, you may schedule an appointment to vote in the City Clerk's Office if you will not be able to vote in person during Early Voting or on Election Day.
 CLICK HERE to schedule an appointment.

 Applying for a Ballot